 If you are anticipating a changing landscape, it behooves you to avoid investing in flip properties.

 Forecasting the overall economy is fraught with difficulty.
-Even zoning in New York City is challenging, and it is certainly not immune from the nation’s economic developments.
+Even zoning in New York City is challenging, and it is certainly not immune to the nation’s economic developments.

 Nonetheless, if you see signs that the real estate market is slowing, you can take steps to protect your investment.